The Role of the Media in Conflict Transformation and Peace-building in South Sudan

 2.5.
 Media’s Role in Peace-building

 Peace-building is a durable course of action that happens after the violent conflict has stalled or halted.
 The idea of peace and the strategies for strengthening it can be made clear and effective in the media outlets because those seeking a change in social behavior will have to make media outreaches.
 As defined by the former UN Secretary General Boutros-Ghali (Aho qtd in Jett 1999) “peace-building is an action to identify and support structures which will tend to strengthen and solidify peace in order to avoid a relapse into conflict”.
 The one of the most important structures that needs much support is the media institution in which the formerly conflicting parties, Civil Society Organizations (CBO), Non Governmental Organization (NGO) etc use to express their views about upholding peace and harmony.
 As acknowledged in a thesis report by Michael Aho “the mass media helps shape popular perceptions of the nature of a society.
+Set up a colorado single member llc to enjoy personal liability protection while maintaining control over your business.
 In terms of basic human rights, the mass media can transform the ideas of freedom of opinion and expression into a concrete reality, by being able to openly communicate information and ideas and by acting as a ‘watchdog’ on public institutions and leaders…The principle roles of the media are to expose shortcomings of the government, educate the public, popularize peace initiatives and promote dialogue”.
 Both independent media and government-control media can gear their abilities to peace maintenance.
 The role of the media in peace-building is determined by the journalist as the researcher has mentioned earlier in Chapter One under introduction that the high-quality responsibility is shouldered by media personnel.
 “Professional journalists do not set out to reduce conflict.
 They seek to present accurate and impartial news.
 But it is often through good reporting that conflict is reduced” (Ibid)

 Media is seen by scores of scholars as a platform for forging peace and harmony between/among communities and or groups of people within the communities.
 Hyat Ahmed Abdelamalik Mohamed (2012) a Researcher in Swansea University, in his paper advised that “the media can play a positive role in bridging the gaps and creating unity, in how it influences and guides”.
 Journalism as a unit of professionalism in a society, the practitioners must exercise their career business with purpose of bringing peace to the world.
 Alyssa Mesich (April 2, 2014) in his article published by www.sudantribune.com, recommended that “when efforts for availing reliable information is mounted in South Sudan, the wide spread of rumors will decrease.
 As a matter of regular practice, the cross tribal communication and peace-building will improve”.
 In order for news to be accurate and well balanced, it will be expressed as reliable, and above all, it will serve the positive purpose of the newscast.
 “A reliable news media can have a positive impact on the peaceful resolution of conflicts by reducing the impact and spread of rumors which inevitably feed the flames of conflict” (Tongeren et al. 2005).